 “I’ve been thinking about this,” Winfield told Sports Illustrated.
 “If my career had ended (before Toronto), I would not have been really happy with what baseball dealt me.
 I would have had no fulfillment, no sense of equity, no fairness.
 I feel a whole lot better now about the way things have turned out.”64

 With a World Series win under his belt, Winfield set out to accomplish another calling, playing for his hometown team.
-On December 17, 1992, the St. Paul native signed a free agent contract with the Minnesota Twins.
-In 143 games, most as Minnesota’s designated hitter, he batted .271 with 21 home runs and drove in 76.
+On December 17, 1992, the St. Paul native signed a free-agent contract with the Minnesota Twins.
+In 143 games in 1993, mostly as designated hitter, he batted .271 with 21 home runs and drove in 76 runs.
 On September 16, 1993, he collected his 3,000th hit, a ninth-inning single off Oakland reliever Dennis Eckersley that plated Kirby Puckett.

-In 1994, at age 42, he hit 10 more home runs, but the Twins fell out of contention, and on July 31, Minnesota dealt him for to Cleveland for a player to be named later.
-Two weeks later, on August 12, before Winfield ever appeared as an Indian, major-league baseball players went on strike, and after a short impasse, owners cancelled the rest of the season.
+In 1994, at age 42, Winfield hit 10 more home runs, but the Twins fell out of contention, and on July 31, his contract was purchased by Cleveland.
+Two weeks later, on August 12, before Winfield ever appeared as an Indian, major-league baseball players went on strike, and after a short impasse, owners canceled the rest of the season.
 Winfield became a free agent in October, and Cleveland never sent a player to the Twins in the deal, but when executives of the two teams went to a dinner after the season, the Indians reportedly picked up the tab to settle the score.65 After the season, Winfield received the Roberto Clemente Award, which annually recognizes the player who best exemplifies sportsmanship, community involvement and contribution to his team.”66

 On April 5, 1995, as baseball resumed, Winfield signed on with Cleveland.
-At 43, major-league baseball’s oldest active player spent part of the season on the disabled list with a rotator cuff injury, appeared in 46 games, hit the 464th and 465th home runs of his career and batted .191 for the Indians, who won their first pennant in 41 years.
-On September 28, he rifled a pinch-hit single to center field at the Metrodome.
-Two days later, he collected the 3,110th and final hit of his career, at Jacobs Field, and on October 1, 1995 at Cleveland, he made his final appearance in the major leagues, a pinch-hit ground out.
+At 43, major-league baseball’s oldest active player spent part of the season on the disabled list with a rotator-cuff injury, appeared in 46 games, hit the 464th and 465th home runs of his career and batted .191 for the Indians, who won their first pennant in 41 years.
+On September 28 he rifled a pinch-hit single to center field at the Metrodome.
+Two days later, he collected the 3,110th and final hit of his career, at Cleveland’s Jacobs Field, and on October 1, 1995, at Cleveland, he made his final appearance in the major leagues, a pinch-hit groundout.
 Cleveland won the AL title, but Winfield did not appear in the postseason.
-After the Indians lost a heart-wrenching World Series, the St. Paul slugger retired.
+After the World Series, the St. Paul slugger retired.

-Early in 2001, Winfield and Puckett each were elected to Baseball’s Hall of Fame in their first year of eligibility.
-Steinbrenner issued a statement that said he was delighted by Winfield’s election and that he was ”probably one of the greatest athletes I have ever known.”67
+Early in 2001, Winfield and Puckett were elected to the Baseball Hall of Fame in their first year of eligibility.
+Steinbrenner issued a statement that said he was delighted by Winfield’s election and that he was “probably one of the greatest athletes I have ever known.”67

 On August 5, 2001, Winfield and Puckett became the seventh pair of teammates to be inducted into the Hall in the same year.
 Puckett recalled the time during his rookie year when Winfield had invited him to dinner, and imparted lessons about baseball and life.
 “From that point on, Dave Winfield was a friend of mine,” Puckett said.
 “He’s a great friend of mine.
 Any time I can spend in his company is special, not just when we’re going into the Hall of Fame.”72